Unity-Billal-mesloub/just/README.md

-This is definitely a bug, but since `just` has very strong backwards compatibility guarantees and we take enormous pains not to break anyone's `justfile`, see issue [#2540](https://github.com/casey/just/issues/2540) for discussion on whether or not we can actually fix it.
+This is definitely a bug, but since `just` has very strong backwards compatibility guarantees and we take enormous pains not to break anyone's `justfile`, we have created issue #2540 to discuss whether or not we can actually fix it.

 Imports may be made optional by putting a `?` after the `import` keyword: